skeller88/aws-terraform-bootstrap/README.md

 `$ chmod 400 bastion_host.pem`

 Move the .pem file to the `~/.aws` folder.
 AWS has [a more detailed explanation of key pairs.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#retrieving-the-public-key)

-## AWS Parameter Store
-Create a dummy app secret; any string will do.

-Go to the [parameter store console](https://us-west-1.console.aws.amazon.com/systems-manager/parameters/) and add a new parameter with the name 'secret'.
-Save it as a "SecureString".

 ## Remote access via bastion host
 ### ssh to bastion host